 Daniel P. Byron is a partner in the Indianapolis law firm of Bingham Greenebaum Doll.
 He has experience in media law, intellectual property and complex business litigation.
 He earned his bachelor of arts and law degrees at Indiana University-Bloomington.
 In 2007, he was selected by the International Senior Lawyers Project to lead a team of West African attorneys working in Ghana, Nigeria and Sierra Leone to end impunity for violence against journalists, publishers and broadcasters, and to fight laws limiting freedom of expression in those nations.

-Jan M. Carroll is a partner in the Indianapolis office of Barnes & Thornburg LLP, where she practices product liability, professional liability, real estate and land use, commercial dispute and media law.
+Jan M. Carroll is Of Counsel (retired) from the Indianapolis office of Barnes & Thornburg LLP, where she practiced product liability, professional liability, real estate and land use, commercial dispute and media law.
 She is a former reporter and editor for the Associated Press and contributes sections on Indiana law to the Media Law Resource Center’s 50-State Survey: Media Libel Law and the Open Government Guidepublished by the Reporters Committee for Freedom of the Press.
 She earned a bachelor of fine arts degree in journalism from Southern Methodist University and her law degree from the Indiana University Robert H. McKinney School of Law in Indianapolis.